Registration Agreement to Pay Tuition

 - Students must meet the host institution’s immunization and health requirements.

-First-semester freshmen may not cross register (unless cross registering in courses for purposes of ROTC training or marching band).
+First-semester freshmen may not cross register (unless cross registering in courses for purposes of ROTC training).

 - The course is offered at Kennesaw State University that semester.